Margaret River’s Best Breweries And Distilleries

 Brewhouse Margaret River

 Close to town, Brewhouse is a laidback brewery with live music, a beautiful outdoor seating area and a toasty fireplace for when it gets chilly.
-The 1940s cottage has been transformed and the open kitchen serves up good local produce, including a mean lamb shoulder and some moreish pizzas.
+The 1940s cottage has been transformed, and the open kitchen serves up good local produce, including a mean lamb shoulder and some moreish pizzas.
 The beer list covers all the lager and pilsner lovers, but the hop-heavy brews are what shine.
 The northwest US-inspired Red Tail IPA is an especially tasty concoction of four hops.
-The brewery also celebrates other brewers, earlier this year they had hopeful homebrewers compete to craft the next best brew in the ‘Backyard Brewing Tournament Awards’ with the winner’s creation brewed by the pros and put on tap.
+It's safe to say that the Margaret River Beer Co know exactly what they're doing.

 Cheeky Monkey Brewery